OUR WORK

 COMMUNITY COLLABORATION

 The Brookings Council of Nonprofits was formed in 2018 after experiencing the incredible collaboration of local nonprofits during the first South Dakota Day of Giving.
 The Council meets once a month to discuss our community’s needs, partnership opportunities, and share resources within the nonprofit network.
-For more information please contact Amy Ward at award@brookingsivycenter.org.

 Another group that has formed this year is the Mental Health Coalition which allows those with a passion regarding mental health to come together.
 This allows everyone to have a seat at the same table and have the important conversations.
 Each of those around the table, bring a network of resources and experiences.
 It is important to keep these conversations going as mental health affects us all.
-Contact Nikki Eining at nikki.eining@avera.org for more information.

 Building resilient families and communities.
 Social NET Works connects community partners, schools, private businesses, and nonprofits to bring high-quality events, speakers, and resources to our community on how to build resilient families and relationships.
-For more information visit Social NET Works Facebook page.

-HELPING HAND EMERGENCY RESOURCE GUIDE
+HELPING HAND RESOURCE GUIDE

 The Brookings Helping Hand Emergency Resource Guide is a quick way to find resources in the local community.
 Please click here to view.
 If you do not find what you are looking for, please call 2-1-1 or visit their website here.
 If you would like to reach out to our office, please call 605-692-4979.